 The mission of the Center for Humane Studies is to contribute to the development of the cutting-edge field of Humane Studies linking social justice, environmental conservation, and animal protection through infusing the Franciscan Intellectual Tradition, Felician Core Value of Transformation, and Madonna University’s focus on education for service.
 As a Madonna student, you will be able to participate in and create various projects to benefit people and animals in need, as well as to protect the environment.

 As bees are dying off in record numbers around the globe and native plants supporting local pollinators are being replaced by lawns or invasive species, we are facing a crisis of plant-based food production.
 This global problem is best addressed by local solutions and that is why in spring we plant native plants on Madonna campus.
+We also build pollinator hotels, which provide ideal nesting grounds for local bee species.

 Deforestation is one of the major contributors to climate change.
 To do our part to offset the loss of forests around the globe, we are in the process of identifying grants that would allow us plant trees on our campus.
 While our efforts will not replace rain forests burned for grazing or growing monocrops, they are a step toward the right direction, reflecting our Franciscan values.